 I wouldn’t have been able to afford the property in Vancouver anyway. 🙁

-And here I am, a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.
+So, here I am in Shanghai, over a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful daughters.

-They say that life is what happens to you while you’re busy making plans and I guess I can’t argue with that!
+I think it was John Lennon who said that life is what happens to you while you’re busy making plans and I guess I can’t argue with that.

-Before falling into the world of financial services (I use the word ‘falling’, because this was an industry that had never even been on my radar previously), I had worked in the pharmaceutical sales sector for many years and before that, I was a full-time athlete with Olympic aspirations.
-That’s me in the video winning the 3000m Steeplechase in the Europa Cup event in 1997, the year before injury and illness unfortunately put paid to my plans of a long career in athletics.
+Before falling into the world of financial services (I use the word ‘falling’, because this was an industry that had never even been on my radar previously), I had worked in the pharmaceutical sales sector for many years.

-However, if I try and look at it a bit more objectively, it’s clear that it is relevant, because the discipline, focus and habit of good, honest hard work required to compete in athletics at an international level is something I’ve carried with me and have been able to apply to many other areas of my life, including my ‘regular day job’ of assisting expats with their investments and finances.
+For example, I believe that the discipline, focus and habit of good, honest hard work required to compete in athletics at an international level is something I’ve carried with me and have been able to apply to many other areas of my life, including my ‘regular day job’ of assisting expats with their investments and finances.

 We are the sum total of our experiences, after all.

-So, what can you expect to find here?
+What can you expect to find here on Expat Financial Guy?

 Well, I feel that expat investors are potentially far more vulnerable to bad and often fraudulent advice than they would be in their home countries, where you usually have some form of regulatory body to protect you.

 When you are living away from home, that is not always the case and I have personally seen dozens of examples of mis-selling and recommendations for completely inappropriate financial products.